seattleflu/infra/README.md

 For other troubleshooting, you can get a shell on your new instance at any point
 with:

-    multipass shell backoffice
+    multipass shell backoffice-dev

-If you want to start from a clean slate, delete the `backoffice` instance and SSH's remembered host key (to avoid errors about the new instance's different host key):
+If you want to start from a clean slate, delete the `backoffice-dev` instance and SSH's remembered host key (to avoid errors about the new instance's different host key):

-    multipass delete --purge backoffice
+    multipass delete --purge backoffice-dev
-    ssh-keygen -R backoffice.multipass
+    ssh-keygen -R backoffice-dev.multipass

 Then re-create the instance as above.